slavcodev/git-hooks/README.md

 chmod +x /usr/local/bin/git-hooks
 ~~~

-Run `git hooks install` in a git project to tell it to use `git-hooks`
+Run `git-hooks install` in a git project to tell it to use `git-hooks`
-and `git hooks uninstall` at any time to revert to your previous state.
+and `git-hooks uninstall` at any time to revert to your previous state.
 _(Check options of these commands to specify installation)._

 ## TL;DR